Long Life, Happiness & Prosperity: Themes

-Film Techniques
+Film techniques

 Mina Shum applies many techniques to ensure that the movie feels like it takes place in an authentic Chinese-Canadian community.
 One key distinguishing characteristic of this movie is its almost entirely Asian cast.
 Drifting from the traditionally non-Asian Hollywood cinema, Mina Shum cast every main character as an Asian.
 Shum then lights her scenes with soft and dim light in order to parallel the overcast skies that Vancouver often experiences.

-Critical Review
+Critical reception

 Long Life, Happiness & Prosperity has generally received mixed reviews.
 The movie has received from the Rotten Tomatoes 29% critical approval rate and a 62% approval rate from the general audience.
 While some critics, such as PR Newswire, see the film as a way to "portray contemporary Chinese Canadian life from a whimsical, humanistic perspective", others such as Liam Lacey from the Toronto's Film Critic Association believe that the film is "an awkwardly contrived exercise in magical realism".